Listen to this post with Alexa!

 6.)
 Common Sunflower

 10.)
 Texas Thistle

 This list barely scratches the surface of all of the types of wildflowers you’re going to encounter out there.
 Be sure to keep an eye out for Mexican hats, Rain lilies, White prickly-poppies, Basket-flowers, Spotted bee balm, Prairie verbena, and Texas vervain, too.

 As far as where to go to locate these natural beauties, you’ll definitely want to check out Austin’s many community parks, hiking trails, and roadsides.
 Though both temporarily closed right now, Zilker Botanical Garden and Lady Bird Johnson Wildflower Center come alive with many different types of flowers and foliage in the spring.

 And don’t forget Texas’ gorgeous state parks — you’re guaranteed to find tons of wildflowers there.
-Though if you are headed to a park amidst the quarantine, please heed this advice.

 Portions of this article were previously published in a post by Rebecca L. Bennett on Austin.com